microsoft/azure-genai-design-patterns/patterns/01-large-document-summarization/README.md

 #### Strengths

-faster processing time
+Faster processing time

 #### Limitations

-Loss of information may be possible as each chunk is indpendently processed with no relation to other chunks summaries.There may be dependencies on the ordering of the documents
+Loss of information may be possible as each chunk is indpendently processed with no relation to other chunks.There may be dependencies on the ordering of the documents

 ---